 Original 17th century divisions appear through the threadbare incarnations of the 18th, 19th, and early 20th century designs, and a new opportunistic ecology has colonised amid ancient trees, Roman columns and Egyptian baths.
 Previous incarnations are not erased and wild gardens are sensitively preserved to retain their enchanted storybook narrative”.

 The South Lawns

 In the early 1900’s immaculately kept lawns and a bowling green were the key features of this area.
-Over- spending and eccentric lifestyles led to the castle and gardens were abandoned in 1937.
-The British Army requisitioned Lowther Castle during WW2 and concreted the grand lawns and used this area for tank training purposes.
-Up until recently the lawns were the site of several large chicken sheds which were erected post war.
+Over- spending and eccentric lifestyles led to the castle and gardens being abandoned in 1937.
+The British Army requisitioned Lowther Castle during WW2 and concreted the grand lawns and used this area for tank training and up until recently the concrete was the site of several large chicken sheds which were erected post war.
 During the first phase of clearing in the gardens the concrete was removed and nearly 2000 trees were felled which had been planted throughout the gardens in the mid 1950’s as a source of income.
 The restoration of the lawns and construction of paths represents the biggest single change we have made in the gardens.
 There are four lawns flanked by enormous beds of perennial wildflowers native to our region and this will benefit insects & wildlife.